Snorfield/The-Library-Of-Shaders/docs/index.md

 ## Contributing

-All contributions are welcomed, and the contribution guide can be viewed on the github repository (https://github.com/Snorfield/The-Library-Of-Shaders).
+All contributions are welcomed, and the contribution guide can be viewed on the [github repository](https://github.com/Snorfield/The-Library-Of-Shaders).
 This library is built by developers for developers, and we appreciate everyone's help.

 ## Licensing and Copyright

 This entire library and all work inside it is licensed **Creative Commons Zero**.
 You can do anything you want with it, including clone the entire website.
-The license information is avalible on the repository (https://github.com/Snorfield/The-Library-Of-Shaders/blob/main/LICENSE).
+The license information is avalible on the [repository](https://github.com/Snorfield/The-Library-Of-Shaders/blob/main/LICENSE).